Harry Amass: Manchester United

+2024–2026: Debut season and loan spells

 Amass was called up to first-team training with Manchester United for the first time in February 2024.
 On 7 April that year, he got a first spot on the bench for United against Liverpool, though did not play.

 On 16 March 2025, his 18th birthday, he was named in the match day squad to face Leicester City in the Premier League at the King Power Stadium and was brought on in the 69th minute to make his senior Manchester United debut.
 On 13 April 2025, Amass made his first senior start for Manchester United, against Newcastle United in the Premier League.

+In May 2025, he won the Jimmy Murphy Young Player of the Year award for the 2024–25 season.

 On 1 September 2025, Amass joined Championship club Sheffield Wednesday on loan until January 2026.
 He made his Wednesday debut, starting the Championship game at home to Bristol City, where he scored an own-goal in an eventual 3–0 defeat.
 He scored his first senior goal away to Southampton, scoring from range having run through the middle and driving his shot into the far right corner of the net.
+He won back-to-back Wednesday player of the month awards for November and December, picking up an 82% share of the vote for November.
+His loan spell expired on 5 January 2026, following the game against Queens Park Rangers having played 21 times and scoring once.

+On 24 January 2026, Amass joined EFL Championship club Norwich City on loan until the end of the season.
+He made his debut against Coventry City two days later, coming off the bench in the 2–1 win.
+After the following game, manager Philippe Clement revealed Amass faced a lengthy lay-off after picking up an injury in training.

 International career

+Amass has played youth international football for England at under-15, under-16, under-17, under-18, under-19 and under-20 levels.

-Having represented England at under-15 level, Amass was called up to the under-16 squad for a UEFA Development Tournament in Cyprus in February 2023.
+Amass was called up to the England under-16 squad for a UEFA Development Tournament in Cyprus in February 2023.
 He helped the side win the tournament, beating hosts Cyprus, as well as Scotland and Denmark.

 On 20 May 2024, Amass was included in the England squad for the 2024 UEFA European Under-17 Championship.
 He came off the bench as a substitute during the quarter-final and scored his penalty as England were eliminated by Italy on penalties.

-On 4 September 2024, Amass made his England U18 debut against Portugal in Limoges.
+On 4 September 2024, Amass made his England under-18 debut against Portugal in Limoges.